Mariners vs. Twins Player Props Betting Odds

-Player prop bet options for Julio Rodriguez, Carlos Correa and others are available when the Seattle Mariners host the Minnesota Twins at T-Mobile Park on Monday at 9:40 PM ET.
+You can see player prop bet odds for Julio Rodriguez, Carlos Correa and other players on the Seattle Mariners and Minnesota Twins ahead of their matchup at 9:40 PM ET on Tuesday at T-Mobile Park.

 Bet on this matchup or its props with BetMGM!